 We know that many people are put off investing because they aren’t comfortable with how it works.
 One way to tackle this is to use your bonus to pay for, and then act on, professional advice.

-An hour or two prioritising your goals – and how you can achieve them – with a trained expert can change your financial future, so it’s well worth considering.
-For those who need a little extra help, Nutmeg offers a one-to-one advice service where one of our qualified advisers will offer you tailored recommendations based on your personal situation.
-The fee of just £350 inc. VAT can be a small price to pay to receive the value and benefit of a tailored action plan.
+An hour or two prioritising your goals with a trained expert can change your financial future, so it’s well worth considering.
+For those who need a little extra help, Nutmeg offers a one-to-one advice service where one of our financial advisers will offer you tailored recommendations based on your personal situation.

 Open a stocks and shares ISA or a Lifetime ISA

-If you’re a first-time house buyer aged 18-39, a Lifetime ISA is a great way to start saving and investing up to £4,000 a year towards your first property.
+If you’re a first-time house buyer aged 18-39, a Lifetime ISA is a great way to start investing towards your first property.
 It can also be used for your retirement.
-The government gives a 25% bonus on top of the contributions you make to the Lifetime ISA, which can be a welcome push to get you up and onto the property ladder or to support you when it’s time to retire.
+The government gives a 25% bonus on top of the contributions you make to the Lifetime ISA.
+You are allowed to invest up to £4,000 a year in a Lifetime ISA.

-At Nutmeg, we build stocks and shares ISA and Lifetime ISA diversified portfolios based on how much risk you want to take and what your financial goals are.
+At Nutmeg, we build portfolios for our stocks and shares ISA and Lifetime ISA products based on how much risk you want to take and what your financial goals are.

 Take the chance to enhance it – make your bonus count for more

 Investing your bonus for the long haul means it could potentially be worth much more to you in future than it is now.
 That’s because of the power of compounding, otherwise known as returns on your returns.
-While it might seem tempting to start spending straight away, there’s more to be gained from balancing short-term needs with long-term goals.
+While it might seem tempting to start spending straight away, there may be more to be gained from balancing short-term needs with long-term goals.

 As with all investing, your capital is at risk.
 The value of your portfolio with Nutmeg can go down as well as up and you may get back less than you invest.
 Tax treatments depend on individual circumstances and may be subject to change in the future.
-Past or future performance indicators are not a reliable indicator of future performance.
+Past and future performance indicators are not a reliable indicator of future performance.
 Nutmeg offers fully regulated restricted financial advice.